Effective Date: 09/01/2010

-The possession or use of a loaded firearm or archery or hunting bow on University property is prohibited except at the rifle range and designated archery ranges and then only if such equipment is properly registered with the University.
-The possession of any explosive, excepting commonly accepted recreational sporting ammunition stored in designated weapons storage areas, in use at the rifle range, or in direct and rapid transit to or from these areas, is prohibited on University property except under the direction of a University employee as part of an authorized course or construction activity.
+The possession or use of a loaded firearm, gun or archery or hunting bow on University property is prohibited except at the rifle range and designated archery or gun usage ranges and then only if such equipment is properly registered with the University.
+The possession of any explosive, excepting commonly accepted recreational sporting ammunition stored in designated weapons storage areas, in use at the rifle range, or in direct and rapid transit to or from these areas, is prohibited on University property except under the direction of a University employee as part of an authorized University course.

-Except for the purpose of promptly transporting a properly registered firearm and/or its ammunition, bow, or other dangerous weapon directly to or from designated weapons storage areas, or the use of such items as part of an authorized course activity, the possession of such an item in any University building is prohibited.
+Except for the purpose of promptly transporting a properly registered firearm and/or its ammunition, bow, or other dangerous weapon directly to or from designated weapons storage areas, or the use of such items as part of an authorized University course activity, the possession of such an item in any University building is prohibited.
 Furthermore, the storage of any such item on University property in other than a designated weapons storage area is prohibited.
 Designated weapons storage areas are limited to the weapons storage rooms in the rifle range, the archery range, ROTC weapons storage facilities, along with such other areas as may be subsequently designated as weapons storage areas by the Director of Public Safety and Police Services.
 The possession or storage of any firearm, bow, other dangerous weapon, ammunition, or explosive is expressly prohibited in the Residence Halls and Michigan Tech Apartments.

-Any violation of these rules may render the violator liable to disciplinary action or expulsion.
+Any violation of this Policy may render the violator liable to disciplinary action, or expulsion, citation or arrest.

 - 08/02/2007: The weapons storage area has been moved from the residence halls to Public Safety

 - 07/15/2010: Was previously Policy 15.8.
 Renumbered, changed "designated representative of the University" to "Director of Public Safety", added "This Policy constitutes a Rule... ."

 No member of the Board of Trustees or executive officer of the University shall have access to the classified security information of the United State's government, Department of Defense, until such member or officer has received a security clearance at the level necessary for access to such information.